jasmin-lang/jasmin/docs/source/tools/safety_checker.md

 The Jasmin compiler comes with a static analyser that attempts to automatically prove the safety of the program to be compiled.

-To use it, just call the compiler with the `-checksafety` flag on the command line: it will check the safety of the *export* functions rather than compiling them.
+To use it, just call the command-line tool `jasmin-checksafety`: it will check the safety of the *export* functions rather than compiling them.

 Safety is formally defined as “to have a well defined semantics”, according to the Coq specification that is given in the `proofs/lang/psem.v` file: